 For them, Hashimoto's may not be the condition they love to treat—for me it is.
 And that's another fundamental difference in how I helped Maddie heal her Hashimoto's hypothyroidism.

-*My patient’s name was changed to Maddie in this Healing Hashimoto’s Hypothyroidism in Portland story and I received full permission to share her journey with you.
+*My patient's name was changed to Maddie in this Healing Hashimoto's Thyroid Disease story.
+I received full permission to share her journey with you.